California State Route 121: Route description

+(a) Route 37 near Sears Point to Route 29 near Napa.

+(b) Route 29 in Napa to Route 128.

-The route begins at SR 37 in Sears Point, and then runs past the Tolay Lake basin and across Tolay Creek near Infineon Raceway.
+SR 121 begins at SR 37 in Sears Point, and then runs past the Tolay Lake basin and across Tolay Creek near Infineon Raceway.
 As it continues northward through Sonoma County, it meets SR 116, where it then veers east.
 SR 121 then enters Schellville, where it begins a short overlap with SR 12.
 Upon leaving, it begins another overlap with SR 29, which happens to be a freeway, in Napa County.
 When it leaves, it continues northward and meets SR 221 in Napa.
 As it leaves the city, it continues northward for several miles before reaching its north end at SR 128 near Lake Berryessa.

 SR 121 is part of the California Freeway and Expressway System, but is not part of the National Highway System, a network of highways that are considered essential to the country's economy, defense, and mobility by the Federal Highway Administration.
 SR 121 is eligible to be included in the State Scenic Highway System, but it is not officially designated as a scenic highway by the California Department of Transportation.
 The California Legislature named the route Carneros Highway from its southern terminus to its junction with SR 29 in Napa, after the Carneros settlement.
 The stretch in Sonoma County between SR 37 and SR 116 runs along Arnold Drive, and along Fremont Drive between SR 116 and the Napa County line.